(Sekou was released to a halfway house on June 30th, 2014!)

 Sekou’s legal challenges to both convictions have been continuously threatened by the Alabama Department of Corrections (ADOC) through the seizure of legal material and mail, repeated retaliatory transfers and threats to interfere with pending parole dates.

 Life in Prison

-For twenty years now, Sekou has been held captive in Alabama.
+For more then twenty years Sekou was held captive in Alabama.
 He is well known to nearly every Warden, Regional Coordinator and higher level officials in the ADOC.
-As a jailhouse lawyer, his legal reputation precedes him at every institution.
+As a jailhouse lawyer, his legal reputation preceded him at every institution.
 In fact, many prisoners owe their freedom to Sekou’s legal efforts on their behalf.
 He has won numerous other civil actions regarding medical malpractice, abusive treatment, abusive segregation, abusive prison conditions; all of which have earned him nothing but retaliatory transfers and continuing unabated enmity by officials of the ADOC.
 It is absolutely impossible to relate the depth of hostility encountered by Sekou personally, and by his family from not only the ADOC but also from the Alabama Board of Pardons and Paroles.
 Every attempt made to appeal his original conviction has been stymied by missing trial transcripts, illegal confiscation of lawbooks and legal research/trial preparation material, etc.

 In the last ten years, Sekou has been up for parole five times, and has been denied each time and set off.
 Prior to every parole consideration there has been a punitive transfer and an escalation of harassment due to a legal action taken by Sekou on behalf of other prisoners.